Mu wave: Autism

 Autism is a disorder that is associated with social and communicative deficits.
-A single cause of autism has yet to be identified, but the mu wave and mirror neuron system have been studied specifically for their role in the disorder.
+A single cause of autism has not been identified, but the mu wave and mirror neuron system have been studied specifically for their role in the disorder.
 In a typically developing individual, the mirror neuron system responds when they either watch someone perform a task or perform the task themself.
 In individuals with autism, mirror neurons become active (and consequently mu waves are suppressed) only when the individual performs the task themself.
 This finding has led some scientists, notably V. S. Ramachandran and colleagues, to view autism as disordered understanding of other individuals' intentions and goals due to problems with the mirror neuron system.
 This deficiency would explain the difficulty people with autism have in communicating with and understanding others.
 While most studies of the mirror neuron system and mu waves in people with autism have focused on simple motor tasks, some scientists speculate that these tests can be expanded to show that problems with the mirror neuron system underlie overarching cognitive and social deficits.

 fMRI activation magnitudes in the inferior frontal gyrus increase with age in people with autism, but not in typically developing individuals.
 Furthermore, greater activation was associated with greater amounts of eye contact and better social functioning.
 Scientists believe the inferior frontal gyrus is one of the main neural correlates with the mirror neuron system in humans and is often related to deficits associated with autism.
 These findings suggest that the mirror neuron system may not be non-functional in individuals with autism, but simply abnormal in its development.
 This information is significant to the present discussion because mu waves may be integrating different areas of mirror neuron activity in the brain.
 Other studies have assessed attempts to consciously stimulate the mirror neuron system and suppress mu waves using neurofeedback (a type of biofeedback given through computers that analyze real time recordings of brain activity, in this case EEGs of mu waves).
 This type of therapy is still in its early phases of implementation for individuals with autism, and has conflicting forecasts for success.